githubtraining/write-a-ll-course/responses/04_choose-a-template.md

     # The template will need to be under _the same account as the one who owns this course_, so make sure you do that now.
     # Select a template repository - or use ours - based on the things above.
 Here's how it needs to be stored.
 Edit the config to link to that template repository.

+### Examples

+- Links to examples, source and published pages sites

 ```
 ### Template Repositories
 Most courses make use of a [:book: template repository](https://lab.github.com/docs/course-ownership-and-repositories#the-repositories).
 Template repositories are cloned for the learner and can contain starter code or resources to help them find their way.